AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/10_object_literal_upgrades.md

 ## Add functions to our Objects

-Let's looks at an example from ES5:
+Let's look at an example from ES5:

 ```javascript
 const person = {